 Our success depends, in large part, on our ability to attract and retain key personnel.
 Key personnel that have regular direct contact with customers and clients often build strong relationships that are important to our business.
 In addition, we rely on key personnel to manage and operate our business, including major revenue producing functions, such as loan and deposit generation.
 Competition for qualified personnel in the financial services industry can be intense and we may not be able to hire or retain the key personnel that we depend upon for success.
-In addition, we face additional risks of loss of key personnel from our acquisition of SimplyBank, as discussed in the Risk Factor titled "We may be unable to retain personnel successfully as a result of the acquisition."
 Frequently, we compete in the market for talent with entities that are not subject to comprehensive regulation.
-The unexpected loss of services of one or more of our key personnel could have a material adverse impact on our business because of their skills, knowledge of the markets in which we operate, years of industry experience, and the difficulty of promptly finding qualified replacement personnel.
+The increased frequency of remote work opportunities has also increased the competition to attract and retain talent, as these opportunities have allowed companies from outside our geographic footprint to recruit talent inside our geographic footprint.
+The unexpected loss of services of one or more of our key personnel could have a material adverse impact on our business because of their skills, knowledge of the markets in which we operate, years of industry experience, and the difficulty and costs of promptly finding qualified replacement personnel.
 Also, the loss of key personnel could jeopardize our relationships with customers and clients and could lead to the loss of accounts.
 Losses of accounts managed by key personnel could have a material adverse impact on our business.
+Additionally, if we were to experience the unexpected loss of a large number of personnel, whether or not such personnel were considered key personnel, we could experience a material adverse impact on our business because of the loss of their skills and the costs and difficulty of finding a large number of qualified replacement personnel.